VR Funding!

 Visit Tartu University

-Since 2021 I am the local coordinator of the EU twinning grant MIBEst (Molecular Infection Biology Estonia), a project to strengthen the research capacity on infections at the University of Tartu by creating long-lasting links with MIMS, Umeå, and the Basel Biozentrum in Switzerland.
+the research capacity on infections at the University of Tartu by creating long-lasting links with MIMS, Umeå, and the Basel Biozentrum in Switzerland.

 Now I finally had the chance to visit the Institute of Technology (TUIT) at the University of Tartu for a winter school on “Anti-viral and anti-bacterial immunity, immunotherapy and vaccines”, a lecture course on “Biology of gut and urinary tract infections” and several interesting meetings and visits.
 And of course, in addition to having many great discussions, visiting Estonias second largest city and its oldest and most renowned university also allowed to see some architectural highlights.